StuntsPT/4Pipe4/README.md

 4Pipe4 is written in python 3.
 Therefore an installation of python 3 is required to run 4Pipe4.
 If you are using linux you can get python 3 from you distribution's package manager (sudo apt-get install python3 for Ubuntu) or get it from the website (http://python.org/download/).
-Also required are the python3 header files (the package name in Ubuntu is python3-dev).
 Not strictly required, but highly recommended to for best results are the external programs that 4Pipe4 uses in it's processes.
 By default, these are: